 Free Recipe Trivia

 However, if we trace back, the etymology of Liempo does not belong in the same language family and historical chronology.
-The word is Spanish sounding, but please do not be tricked as “Liempo” came from Chinese loanwords “lieng,” which refers to breast and “PO,” which means the bacon cut of pork.
+The word is Spanish sounding, but please do not be tricked as "Liempo" came from the Chinese loanwords "Lieng," which refers to breast, and "PO," which means the bacon cut of pork.
 An exciting free trivia about one of our recipes, right?

-Coming up with a well-mixed and flavor-stuffed marinade is a step nearer towards your goal.
-Now, try to master how to marinate your pork Liempo because this requires creativity and skillfulness.
-Once you have done this, you’re ready for the grill!
+Coming up with a well-mixed and flavor-stuffed marinade (and rubbing sauce) is a step nearer to your goal.
+Now, try to master how to marinate your pork belly because this requires creativity and skillfulness in the recipe.
+Once you have done marinating(and rubbing process), you're good to smoke the grill and become another impressive family chef in minutes.

-- Hand – massage – shortly massage the pork belly with your bare hands while it is submerged to the marinade before you store it inside the refrigerator.
+- Hand-massage - shortly massage the pork belly with your bare hands while it is submerged in the marinade before you store it inside the refrigerator.

-- Ample Time – depending on what you prefer, marinating may run from a minimum of 3 hours to as long as overnight.
-However, the meat gets mushy when you marinate it for over one day.
+- Ample Time - depending on what you prefer, marinating may run from a minimum of 3 hours to as long as overnight.
+However, the pork belly gets mushy when you marinate it for over one day or super-extended hours.
 Likewise, other red meats like beef and lamb require a more extended period of marinating for the seasonings to reach the connective tissues, making it delicious to the bones.

-- Tender Cut – fortunately, pork belly is considered a tender cut meat because of the amount of fat it has.
+- Tender Cut - fortunately, pork belly is considered a tender cut food because of the amount of fat it has.
 The flesh quickly absorbs the marinade rather than tenderizing it.
+It is an excellent thing to include in the dish.

-- Use of Plastic Bags – It is better to use resealable plastic bags than metal containers when storing the meat and its marinade.
-Metals are prone to sudden chemical reactions that might ruin your recipe.
-Just ensure that you deflate the plastic bag before sealing the marinated meat inside.
+- Use of Plastic Bags - It is better to use resealable plastic bags than metal containers when storing the pork belly(cooked with smoke) and its marinade.
+Metals are prone to sudden chemical reactions that might ruin your recipes.
+Just ensure that you deflate the plastic bag before sealing the marinated food inside.

-- Amount of Marinade – proportionate coating or basting of the marinade to the size of meat is essential to achieve the desired flavor of your Liempo.
+- Amount of Marinade - proportionate coating or basting of the marinade to the size of the food is essential to achieve the desired flavor of your Liempo.
 At least ¼ cup of the marinade is sufficient to evenly flavor a pound of pork belly.

 Best Served With